AtanuCSE/parallel_collapse_set_of_integers/README.md

 Here is a very effective way to set MPICH in Visual Studio 2010
 <a href="http://nick-goodman.blogspot.com/2012/02/using-mpich-from-ms-visual-studio-2010.html" target="_blank">Using MPICH on Windows 7 with MS Visual Studio 2010</a>

+If you successfully compile the program, here is a manual to run

+#Manual (how to run the program, input and output)
+1. Put the .exe file and input file (in input.txt format) in same folder.<br/>
+2. Go to cmd.exe on the system and run as administrator<br/>
+3. Go to MPICH bin directory in command prompt. (i. e.
+C:\Program Files\MPICH\mpd\bin)<br/>
+4. Execute MPIRegister.exe<br/>
+5. Enter your windows credentials<br/>
+6. Check validity (i.e. mpiregister –validate –user [your account username])<br/>
+7. If it’s showing “SUCCESS”, then all ok.
+If not then repeat step 4-6.<br/>
+8. Go to the .exe file directory in command prompt. (i. e. [your computer directory to exe file])<br/>
+9. Execute command MPIRun.exe np -Y X.exe (X is the name of the .exe file, Y is number of processes)<br/>
+10. Get output in the command prompt.<br/>